leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 ### Target size

 Small and/or faraway targets are harder to reach and tap quickly and accurately.
-Instead, use larger and/or near targts.
+Instead, use larger and/or near target.

 ## Gestures